harjas-romana/voice/backend/README.md

 - **Direct API**: Use `voice.speak()` for traditional TTS or `voice.speak_streaming()` for streaming.
 - **HTTP Endpoints**: RESTful API endpoints for TTS and conversation.
 - **WebSocket Endpoints**: Real-time streaming via WebSockets.
+- **Phone Calling**: Integrate with Twilio to handle real telephone calls.

 ## Usage